mehraxn/DATABASE/1 (ER Diagrams)/2 (Comprehensive example)/database explaination.md

-represent **a database for the management of a medical examination booking system within a Local Health Authority (ASL),** considering the following information.** considering the following information.** considering the following information.
-Patient Information:**
+**a database for the management of a medical examination booking system within a Local Health Authority (ASL),**